Thursday, 29 May 2014

 The Ascension of the LORD

-The feast of the Ascension of the LORD is a Double of the First Class with a privileged Octave of the third order.
+The feast of the Ascension of the LORD is a Double of the First Class with a privileged Octave of the Third Order.
+The liturgical colour of the feast and of its Octave is white.

 At Mattins the invitatory is proper: Alleluia, Christum Dominum ascendentem in caelum, Venite adoremus, alleluia.
 The Office hymn is Aeterne Rex altissime.
 In the first nocturn the antiphons Elevata est etc are sung with Psalms 8, 10 & 18.
 The lessons are taken from the Incipit of the Acts of the Apostles.
 In the second nocturn the antiphons Exaltare Domine etc are sung with Psalms 20, 29 & 46.
 A sermon of St. Leo on the Ascension provides the lessons.
 In the third nocturn the antiphons Nimis exaltatus est etc are sung with Psalms 9, 98 & 10, the homily is from St. Gregory.
 At Lauds the antiphons Viri Galilaei etc are sung with the Dominical psalms.
 The Office hymn is Salutis humane Sator.